InnovinAC/lendsqr-be/Task.md

-Test for backend engineering candidates

-# Background

-At Lendsqr, many of our lenders use our mobile apps to reach over half a million customers.
-At this scale, we use NodeJS with TypeScript as its backend software development stack which allows us to rapidly ideate and release features and functionality.

-To prepare for you as a possible backend engineer at Lendsqr, we would require that you create an application using NodeJS with TypeScript.
-This test will allow us to assess your strengths and weaknesses.

-**This assessment is not for entry level engineers.
-At the minimum, you must have solid proficiencies in TypeScript, NodeJS, and MySQL.
-PLEASE DO NOT ATTEMPT THIS ASSESSMENT IF YOU ARE NOT CONFIDENT OF YOUR SKILLS TO DELIVER AS IT WOULD BE A WASTE OF YOUR TIME.**

 # Assessment

 Demo Credit is a mobile lending app that requires wallet functionality.
 This is needed as borrowers need a wallet to receive the loans they have been granted and also send the money for repayments.